QED1224/Toontown-Resources/NotifyMgr.md

     }
 }
 ```

-`default` will display all debug messsages, while `cog-acc` will only display those in the specified methods.
+`default` will display all debug messages, while `cog-acc` will only display those in the specified methods.
 To set the active suite, either of the following can de done:

 - Manually edit the config file.
 - Say `config suite <name>` in-game.